 This programme will enhance your personal development across a wide range of roles performed by staff in the emergency services.
 You will also be well placed to take advantage of opportunities in consultancy or to pursue a teaching career in higher education.

-Tuition fees for studying on this Professional Doctorate are £2,150 per annum for UK and EU students and £6,920 per annum for international students enrolling on the programme in academic year 2020/21.
+Tuition fees for part-time study on this Professional Doctorate are £2,820 a year for UK students and £8,500 a year for international students enrolling on the programme in academic year 2022/23.

 The University may administer a small inflationary rise in part-time postgraduate tuition fees in subsequent academic years as you progress through the course.

 For comprehensive information about the financial support available to eligible UK students joining postgraduate courses at Edge Hill University in academic year 2022/23, together with details of how to apply for potential funding, please view our Money Matters 2022/23 guide at www.edgehill.ac.uk/postgradfinance2022.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme may be eligible to apply for financial support.
 Irish nationals should ordinarily apply to Student Universal Support Ireland (SUSI).
 Please see www.edgehill.ac.uk/eufinance for further details.

 Financial support information for international students can be found at www.edgehill.ac.uk/international/fees.